Conference Video Production

 Production approach: Single-camera setup, reliable audio, minimal editing.

-Benefit: Efficient, complete documentation without unnecessary complexity.
+Benefit: Complete documentation without unnecessary complexity.

 On-Demand Learning / Training Videos

-Purpose: Turn presentations into reusable educational content.
+Purpose: Turn presentations into reusable training content.

 Marketing / Highlight Videos